hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 #### Control Plane Logs

-Cluster control plane logs are sent to an Azure log analytics workspace created by this module with a 30 day expiry.
-If you want to add the control plane logs to object storage you can enable this by setting `logging_storage_account_enabled` and `logging_storage_account_id` (the current retention of these logs is 7 days but should be made user defined).
+By default the cluster control plane logs in the `recommended` categories are sent to an Azure log analytics workspace created by this module with a 30 day retention; it is possible to change the categories and retention as well as use an external log analytics workspace.
+If you also want to add the control plane logs to object storage you can enable this by setting `control_plane_logging_storage_account_enabled` and `control_plane_logging_storage_account_id` which will by default send logs in the `all` category with a 30 day retention; both the log categories and retention can be changed.

 ##### Control Plane Log Categories